omerwe/polyfun/README.md

 The script `run_finemapper` performs functionally-informed fine-mapping using methods like SuSiE or FINEMAP.
 It works seamlessly with PolyFun by taking input files created by `munge_polyfun_sumstats.py` or by PolyFun itself.
 The script takes an input a file with summary statistics and one of three LD data sources:
 1. A plink file with genotypes from a reference panel
 2. A bgen file with genotypes from a reference panel
-3. A pre-computed LD matrix from a reference panel.
+3. A pre-computed LD matrix from the UK Biobank.
+We have made summary LD information for 2,763 3Mb-long regions spanning the entire genome freely available to download [here](https://data.broadinstitute.org/alkesgroup/UKBB_LD), for those wishing to fine-map UK Biobank data (see details below).

 If you provide a plink or a bgen file, the script will compute an LD matrix using [LDstore](http://www.christianbenner.com), which must be installed on your system.
 The script can also cache LD matrices on disk, which can save substantial time and effort when re-analyzing the same data multiple times with different configurations (which always happens).

 To run `run_finemapper` with SuSiE, you need to install [rpy2](https://rpy2.bitbucket.io/) and [the SuSiE package](https://github.com/stephenslab/susieR) on your system.
 To run it with FINEMAP, you need to install [the FINEMAP software](http://www.christianbenner.com) on your system.